 The doctorate can be awarded only to those students whose knowledge of their field of specialization meets contemporary standards.
 Course work completed more than seven years prior to the date the degree is awarded generally cannot be accepted as satisfying degree requirements.
-No courses will be accepted toward degree requirements if the course exceeds the 10-year maximum time period unless they are formally approved by the Engineering Graduate Board.
+No courses will be accepted toward degree requirements if the course exceeds the 10-year maximum time period unless they are formally approved by the McKelvey Doctoral Committee.
 In addition, all milestone requirements for the degree must be completed within seven years from the time the student is admitted to a graduate program.

 The doctoral degree has a residency requirement of one year.
 To satisfy the requirement, the student must devote full time for two consecutive semesters to academically relevant activities on the Washington University campus.
 A limited amount of outside employment may be permitted, but only with the approval of the department or program chairman and/or the dean.
 Candidates for the Doctor of Philosophy degree and the Doctor of Science degree are required to follow the guidelines of the Office of the Provost and of the McKelvey School of Engineering.
-Please refer to the DSc and PhD Comparison (PDF) (http://bulletin.wustl.edu/pdf/DSc-PhD Comparison.pdf) for more information about the DSc requirements.